Zlín: Architecture

 The city's architectural development was a characteristic synthesis of two modernist urban utopian visions: the first inspired by Ebenezer Howard's Garden city movement and the second tracing its lineage to Le Corbusier's vision of urban modernity.
 From the very beginning Baťa pursued the goal of constructing the Garden City proposed by Ebenezer Howard.
-However, the shape of the city had to be 'modernized' so as to suit the needs of the company and of the expanding community.
+However, the shape of the city had to be 'modernised' so as to suit the needs of the company and of the expanding community.
 The urban plan of Zlín was the creation of František Lydie Gahura, a student at Le Corbusier's atelier in Paris.